We Have a Pope (film)

-We Have a Pope (original title: Habemus Papam) is a 2011 Italian-French comedy-drama film directed by Nanni Moretti and starring Michel Piccoli and Moretti.
+We Have a Pope (original title: Habemus Papam) is a 2011 comedy-drama film directed by Nanni Moretti and starring Michel Piccoli and Moretti.
 Its original title is Latin for "We have a pope", the phrase used upon the announcement of a new pope.
 The story revolves around a cardinal who, against his wishes, is elected pope.
 A psychoanalyst is called in to help the pope overcome his panic.
 The film premiered in Italy in April 2011 and played in competition at the 64th Cannes Film Festival.